vicentepaiva/dashgo/README.md

  The project was based on the 4º modulo off the Trilha ReactJs Ignite, this project was created using Prisma data banking,a user CRUD and a auth sistem based on the authorization and authentication class.

- # How to executing the Proiject
+ # How to executing the Project

  .
 Clone the repositorie </br>
  .
 Install the dependencies Yarn </br>